Natron (software): History

-Natron was started by Alexandre Gauthier in June of 2012 as a personal project.
+Natron was started by Alexandre Gauthier-Foichat in June 2012 as a personal project.
 The project was the winner of the 2013 Boost Your Code contest by Inria.
 The prize was a 12-month employment contract to develop Natron as a free and open-source software within the institute.

-The first widely available public release was 0.92 (June 6th, 2014), which brought rotoscoping and chroma keying functionalities.
+The first widely available public release was 0.92 (June 6, 2014), which brought rotoscoping and chroma keying functionalities.
 Subsequent beta releases brought additional features such as motion blur, color management through OpenColorIO, and video tracking.

-Version 1.0 was released on December 22nd, 2014, together with a large sample project by François "CoyHot" Grassard, a professional computer graphics artist and teacher, demonstrating that Natron could execute interactively graphs with more than 100 nodes.
+Version 1.0 was released on December 22, 2014, together with a large sample project by François "CoyHot" Grassard, a professional computer graphics artist and teacher, demonstrating that Natron could execute interactively graphs with more than 100 nodes.
 In January 2015, the Art and Technology of Image (ATI) department in Paris 8 University announced that they would switch to professional-quality free and open-source software for teaching computer graphics to students and artists, including Blender, Krita and Natron.